sodiray/radash/README.md

 # Radash
 Its like Ramda or Lodash because its just a library of simple, small, utility functions.
-Its not like Ramda or Lodash because you can open it up and read everyone of them.
+Its not like Ramda or Lodash because you can open it up and easily read and understand all of them.

 ## Install
 ```